SpongeBobSun/ReactNative-TL-DR/how-does-native-code-communicate-with-javascript.md

 This is the key part of how native code calling JavaScript functions.
 All JavaScript calls from native will dispatched by a 'BatchedBridge', which is a object defined in 'JSContext' using JavaScript.
 This 'BatchedBridge' contains several functions which will dispatch JavaScript methods for native code.

 Also you may find out functions like `asObject`  and `getProperty` are very convenient but doesn't look familiar.
 This is a C++ wrapper for `JSObjectRef`  and `JSValueRef`  which defined in `ReactCommon/jschelpers/Value.h`.

 Before we getting any further with 'BatchedBridge', there is another important part: How does native methods get called in JavaScript.
 We will not dig into this in this chapter but long story short - calls are not made in real time.
 There is a 'queue' for all native calls from JavaScript.
 And when we are done with JavaScript calls, the queue will be passed to native and all items in it will be executed.
-That's why all function have those '\*\*\*FlushedQueueJS' names.
+That's why all function have those '\*\*\*ReturnFlushedQueueJS' names.

 Now let's find out what's happening in ReactNative's 'BatchedBridge'.